Tonasz/kmk_firmware/docs/display.md

 ### Currently compatible screens

-Only SSD1306 OLED screen (tested on 128x64 one)
+Only SSD1306 OLED screen (tested on horizontal 128x64 and 128x32)

 ### Required libraries